The nominations for Prom royalty came (Uh-huh!)

 'Til gossip stirred the student body would name Julie Jenkins, Queen of the Prom (Pi-ty vote!)

-is to confine them to a wheelchair.
-Crutches or other similarly visible impediments are common, too, but wheelchairs are the most common.
-Often their Woobie status is tied to how they ended up in the thing in the first place.
+An easy way to instantly mark someone as The Woobie is to put them in a wheelchair.
+Crutches or other similarly visible impediments are common as well, but wheelchairs are the most common.
+Often, their Woobie status is tied to how they ended up in the thing in the first place.

 - The pictured example is Kamio Misuzu from Air in the second half of the show.
 Let's just say that she got sick to the point in which she needed to be on a wheelchair.
 Unlike some of the other examples, she doesn't get better, but instead worse.
 Very worse.

 - Code Geass: Nunnally Lamperouge/vi Britannia, although in Code Geass: Nightmare of Nunnally, she regains her ability to walk in the end.
 The anime also makes reference to her undergoing physical therapy, but we don't see any results within the actual show.
 By the time she becomes the Empress of Britannia, she has regained her sight - but is still in a wheelchair.